Moir\'e spintronics: Emergent phenomena, material realization and machine learning accelerating discovery: Moir e geometry in twisted vdW materials

 \section{Moir\'e geometry in twisted vdW materials}

 The weak vdW interlayer coupling allows two individual 2D materials with identical or misaligned periodic lattices to stack on top of each other with a relative twist angle, providing a powerful tool for exploring novel quantum phenomena \cite{Mak2022,Fox2024}.
-More interesting, a large-scale geometrical pattern emerges due to the interference induced by a lattice mismatch [\Figure{fig1}(a)] and/or a rotational twist [\Figure{fig1}(b)] between the constituted layers \cite{Guoh2021,Hef2021}.
+Interestingly, a large-scale geometrical pattern, known as a moir\'e superlattice, emerges due to the interference induced by a lattice mismatch [\Figure{fig1}(a)] and/or a rotational twist [\Figure{fig1}(b)] between the constituted layers \cite{Guoh2021,Hef2021}.
 These patterns are classified into two types based on symmetry \cite{Woodsc2014,Liy2024}: commensurate superlattices [\Figure{fig1}(c)] with long-range periodicity (e.g., moir\'e patterns or superlattice) \cite{Caoy2016} and incommensurate superlattices lacking translational symmetry, sometimes exhibiting quasicrystalline order [\Figure{fig1}(d)] \cite{Yaow2018,Ahn2018}.
-In this review, we focus on the commensurate superlattices, scilicet the moir\'e patterns or superlattices in twisted vdW materials with a mismatch in the lattice constants and/or a twist angle.
+This review focus on the commensurate superlattices in twisted vdW materials arising from a twist angle and/or a mismatch in the lattice constants.
 To date, moir\'e superlattices have been extensively observed in both vdW homostructures and heterostructures formed by diverse layered 2D materials \cite{Andrei2021}.
 Additionally, the periodicity of moir\'e superlattice can be tuned by adjusting lattice constants difference, twist angles, and translational sliding, providing an effective approach to control material properties \cite{Bistritzer2011,Rosenberger2020,Kim2017}.
 The moir\'e supperlattice wavelength (moir\'e wavelength) $\lambda$ [\Figure{fig1}(c)] for twisted bilayer structures with a twist angle $\theta$ can be described as follows \cite{Ribeiro2018}:

 where $\delta$ is the fractional lattice mismatch of the two 2D monolayers, which can be expressed as: $\delta = | a-a'|/a$; $a$ and $a'$ are the lattice constants of the two 2D monolayers.
 The typical moiré period is $\lambda = 10$nm $\gg a\approx 1 $\AA{}.
 When the vdW moir\'e materials form by either stacking two identical monolayers (homobilayer) with a small twist angle or two different monolayers (heterobilayer) with a slight lattice mismatch and a small twist angle, the above equation simplifies into $\lambda \approx a/\theta $ for the former and $\lambda \approx a/ \sqrt{\delta^{2}+\theta^{2}}$ for the latter.